ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 Sometimes, we may have some tests that take a lot of time to run.
 In some other case, when we are developing and testing our code, we do not want to run our entire test suite and run only one of the test that we have recently added.

-GoogleTest allows to filter test by command line parameter `--gtest_filter`.
+GoogleTest allows us to select or omit tests using the command line option `--gtest_filter`.
 The general syntax to use `gtest_filter` is

 ```bash
 $ ./your_executable --gtest_filter=Pattern[-Pattern]